 Ways to use it

-• Grilled Pork Chops – coat bone-in or boneless pork chops in the seasoning blend.
-Place them on a grill over medium-high heat and grill the pork chops for 5 minutes per side, per inch of thickness.
+• Grilled Pork Chops – place seasoned pork chops on a grill over medium-high heat and grill the pork chops for 5 minutes per side, per inch of thickness.
 Remove the pork chops from the grill when the internal temperature reaches 140°F on an instant-read meat thermometer.
-The internal temperature will rise at least 5 degrees as the pork chops rest.

-• Oven Roasted Pork Chops – season the pork chops with the spice mix, then place them in an oven-safe dish, or on a parchment-lined baking sheet.
+• Oven Roasted Pork Chops -place the seasoned pork chops in an oven-safe dish, or on a parchment-lined baking sheet.
 Bake the pork chops in a 425°F preheated oven for 15-20 minutes for 1 inch thick pork chops.
 You will need to go longer if the pork chops are thicker.
 I always recommend using an instant-read thermometer to make sure the pork chops are between 140-145°F before removing them from the oven.

-• Sous Vide Pork Chops – set a sous vide water bath temperature to 145°F. Season the pork chops, then seal them individually in vacuum-sealed bags or zipper-lock bags.
+• Sous Vide Pork Chops – set a sous vide water bath temperature to 145°F. Seal the seasoned pork chops individually in vacuum-sealed bags or zipper-lock bags.
 Add the pork chops to the water bath and cook for at least 1 hour, or up to 4 hours.
 Remove the pork chops from the water bath and cut each bag open.
 Heat a large cast-iron or heavy skillet over high heat on the stove.
 Add 2 tablespoons olive oil or butter to the skillet.
 Once the skillet is hot, add the pork chops and sear for 30-60 seconds on each side.
-Let rest for 5 minutes, then serve.

-• Oven Roasted Pork Loin – season a 3-4 pound boneless pork loin with 3-4 tablespoons on the seasoning mix.
-Place on a wire rack on top of a foil lined baking sheet.
+• Oven Roasted Pork Loin – place the seasoned pork loin on a wire rack on top of a foil lined baking sheet.
 Cover the pork loin loosely with a piece of foil and place in a 400°F oven to roast for 20 minutes.
 Uncover the pork and continue cooking for an additional 25 minutes, or until the pork reaches an internal temperature of 145°F.

-• Grilled Pork Tenderloin – season a pork tenderloin that’s 1 1/2 – 2 pounds with 2 tablespoons of pork chop seasoning.
-Preheat a grill to medium heat and oil the grill grates.
-Place the pork tenderloin on the grill and cook for 15-20 minutes, turning every few minutes to ensure even cooking.
+• Grilled Pork Tenderloin – preheat a grill to medium heat and oil the grill grates.
+Place the seasoned pork tenderloin on the grill and cook for 15-20 minutes, turning every few minutes to ensure even cooking.
 Once the internal pork temperature reaches 135°F, brush the pork tenderloin with bbq sauce and cook on the grill for another 3-5 minutes, or until the internal temperature reaches 140°F. Remove from the grill and rest 10 minutes before slicing and serving.

 More homemade seasoning blends